memgraph/memgraph/docs/user_technical/data-types.md

  `Integer` | An integer number.
  `Float`   | A floating-point number, i.e. a real number.
  `List`    | A list containing any number of property values of any supported type.
 It can be used to store multiple values under a single property name.

+Note that even though map literals are supported in openCypher queries, they can't be stored in the graph.
+For example, the following query is legal:

+     MATCH (n:Person) RETURN {name: n.name, age: n.age}

+However, the next query is not:

+     MATCH (n:Person {name: "John"}) SET n.address = {city: "London", street: "Fleet St."}